ridge/tectonic-redocly/api/rks-overview.md

 - Node pool(s)
 - The kubernetes version
 - Whether or not you would like the cluster to be highly available
-- A Whitelist for controlling the source IPs from which the cluster is accessed.
+- A Whitelist for controlling the source IPs from which the cluster's API is accessed
+- An optional AWS role.
+This will grant the pods that are running in the cluster temporary AWS credentials.
+An AWS SDK running in the cluster will seamlessly retrieve these credentials from a metadata server that Ridge provisioned and configured on the cluster.

 #### Variables: Qualities Used in Cluster Creation
 If your cluster requires a specific certification for the data center in which it is created, you can add this as a quality, in the form of `certification_name:1`.
 The value of this quality is always `1`.